esthert13/cse15l-lab-reports/lab-report-2-week-1.md

 ## Installing VS Code
 Although I currently already have CS Code installed, I will still show how to download it.

-1. Head to the [VS Code](https://code.visualstudio.com/download) website.
+First, head to the [VS Code](https://code.visualstudio.com/download) website.

-2. Click on whichever option is compatible with your computer (i.e. if you have a Windows operating system, click on the Windows installer).
+Second, click on whichever option is compatible with your computer (i.e. if you have a Windows operating system, click on the Windows installer).

 ![Image](Screenshot1.png)

-3. Open the installer and follow the prompts given.
+Third, open the installer and follow the prompts given.

-4. After it's finished downloading, launch VS Code to make sure it's working.
+Fourth, after it's finished downloading, launch VS Code to make sure it's working.

 ## Remotely Connecting
 Unfortunately, I was unable to get my SSH login working, although I did use a TA account in our lab session.
 However, I will still write down the steps to login.

-1. Open the terminal in VS Code using the button "Terminal" on the top left of the application, or with the keyboard shortcut CTRL + `.
+First, open the terminal in VS Code using the button "Terminal" on the top left of the application, or with the keyboard shortcut CTRL + `.

 ![Image](Screenshot2.png)

-2. Type `ssh cs15lfa22XX@ieng6.ucsd.edu` into the terminal, replacing XX with the two letters that are part of your personal CS account.
+Second, type `ssh cs15lfa22XX@ieng6.ucsd.edu` into the terminal, replacing XX with the two letters that are part of your personal CS account.

-3. Once prompted, type in your password.
+Third, once prompted, type in your password.
 Although there is no feedback, it will be recording your keystrokes.
 Once you're done, press enter.
 > If the password is wrong and/or denied for another reason, it will prompt you again afterwards.
 Unfortunately, this is what happened to my account so I was unable to have a screenshot of a successful login.

 ![Image](Screenshot3.png)

-4. After entering your password correctly, it should pull up several lines of code before saying you have successfully logged in remotely.
+Fourth, after entering your password correctly, it should pull up several lines of code before saying you have successfully logged in remotely.